 - Validate your vaccination status online (as far in advance of travelling as possible!)

 - Complete a pre-travel PCR test 72 hours before departure

-- Complete an online written declaration no later than 48 hours before departure
+- Complete an online written declaration within 48 hours of arrival

 1. Getting vaccinated